 Each assessment costs $80.
 A KidLitVic Manuscript Assessment is a fifteen minute one-to-one meeting with an attending publisher of your choice, to discuss your manuscript.
 Each publisher has their own style of providing feedback.
 This may be oral or written or both.
 We advise that you take notes during your assessment meeting.
 Paid assessments are ONLY available to conference attendees.

 How do I submit my work for the assessments?

 Before you submit your work you must download the Manuscript Assessment Submission Guidelines.
-In that it will explain how to submit your Manuscript Assessment Submission Form.
-Both can be downloaded here:
+This will explain how to submit your manuscript.

 Can I book an assessment if I'm not attending the conference?

 No, unfortunately, due to the high demand for assessments, we are unable to offer assessments to people not attending the conference.

 Bookings open 8pm (AEST) Monday 12th February 2018